SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/fav.md

 ## Add record as a favorite

-To add a record to favorites, click the star icon (![icon][img3]) on the relevant card, tab, or dialog.
+To add a record to favorites, click the star icon (<i class="ph ph-star" aria-label="Star icon"></i>) on the relevant card, tab, or dialog.
 The star turns yellow, and the record is instantly added to your favorites.
 You do not have to click **Save**.

 In lists (such as the section tabs and Find results), you can also right-click a record and select **Add to favorites** in the menu.

-Now you can quickly access the record by selecting ![icon][img1] from the Navigator menu.
+Now you can quickly access the record by selecting <i class="ph ph-star" aria-label="Star icon"></i> from the Navigator menu.
 Favorites are also available in the [side panel][4].

 ## Accessing your favorites

 ### From the Navigator

 1. Click the word **Company**, **Contact**, **Sale**, **Project**, **Requests**, or **Selection** in Navigator.

-1. Click ![icon][img1].
+1. Click <i class="ph ph-star" aria-label="Star icon"></i>.

-1. Select the record you want to view.
+1. Select the item you want to view.

 ### In the side panel